aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

     // Get the first ListObject (Table) in the worksheet ListObject table = worksheet.GetListObjects().Get(0);

-    // Check the data source type if it is query table if (table.GetDataSourceType() == TableDataSourceType::QueryTable)
+    // Check the data source type if it is a query table if (table.GetDataSourceType() == TableDataSourceType::QueryTable)
     {
         table.SetShowTotals(true);